Potomac Local - Prince William County News, Stafford, Woodbridge, Manassas VA - Weather, Crime, Traffic

 Events Submit an Event

-- Jan 10Keep Prince William Beautiful, Prince William Chamber To Host Internationally Recognized Local Government Expert 11:30 AM – Old Hickory Golf Club

-- Jan 10Keep Prince William Beautiful, Prince William Chamber to Host Internationally Recognized Local Government Leader 11:30 AM – Old Hickory Golf Club

-- Jan 14Affordable Health Care Info & Help 10:00 AM – Potomac Community Library
+- Jan 21Come to a Memory Party!
+2:00 PM – Montclair Community Library

-- Jan 14ECPI University Career Discovery Day 10:00 AM – ECPI University

-- Jan 14Preschool Fair 1:00 PM – Chinn Park Regional Library
+- Jan 21Aquila Theatre: Murder on the Nile 8:00 PM – Hylton Performing Arts Center

-- Jan 14Pied Piper Theatre's production of Disney's Mulan, Jr. 2:00 PM – Hylton Performing Arts Center
+- Jan 23Mystery Publishing Demystified 2:00 PM – Potomac Community Library

-- Jan 14Pied Piper Theatre's production of Disney's Mulan, Jr. 7:00 PM – Hylton Performing Arts Cener
+- Jan 23Book Bunch 4:30 PM – Central Community Library

 Neighborhood Notes Send a Note